-Yet, in the late 1960s the studios had a very difficult time, they had huge losses, they had to sell their back lots, etc. Then you came in, took over Paramount and it flourished.
+Yet, in the late 1960s, the studios had a very difficult time.
+They had huge losses, they had to sell their back lots, etc. Then you came in, took over Paramount, and it flourished.
 How did you do that?

 Paramount had flourished for a long time.
 It took a couple of years, but—remember, I came into a situation where they had already eaten their young.
 They had eaten their children.
 So I had the opportunity to start something different again.

 They were accessible to that?

-“The Silver Streak” was your first hit film?
+“Silver Streak” was your first hit film?

-It’s that an enormous hectic life?
+It’s that an enormously hectic life?

 It’s that frantic.
-It’s a little factory town, it’s like General Motors, it’s a very frantic town.
-So “The Silver Streak” surprised everyone.
+It’s a little factory town.
+It’s like General Motors.
+It’s a very frantic town.
+So “Silver Streak” surprised everyone.
 We made that picture for very little money.
-At one point, the train crashes through—which everybody told me I couldn’t do, it would be too expensive—and the studio was saying ‘Take it out of the movie, why do you have to have it?’
-‘Well,’ I said, ‘if you take it out you don’t have a movie.’
-We did it by getting an airplane hangar in Burbank, California, laying down a track, getting a semi-trailor truck and putting a metal front in front of the semi-trailor truck to assimilate the train and we ran that right through the hangar.
-And we redressed the inside of the hangar to look like Union Station, we got the shot in one night with sixteen cameras.
-It only costed a couple hundred thousand dollars to do it, they said I couldn’t do it for less than two million dollars.
-And that’s what’s wrong with the system: people don’t know to make movies in that system.
+At one point, the train crashes through—which everybody told me I couldn’t do, it would be too expensive—and the studio was saying, ‘Take it out of the movie, why do you have to have it?’
+‘Well,’ I said, ‘if you take it out, you don’t have a movie.’
+We did it by getting an airplane hangar in Burbank, California, laying down a track, getting a semi-trailer truck, and putting a metal front in front of the semi-trailer truck to assimilate the train, and we ran that right through the hangar.
+And we redressed the inside of the hangar to look like Union Station.
+We got the shot in one night with sixteen cameras.
+It only cost a couple hundred thousand dollars to do it; they said I couldn’t do it for less than two million dollars.
+And that’s what’s wrong with the system.
+People don’t know to make movies in that system.
 You got people running studios with zero experience.
 Zero.

-Well, I’m always giving advice, people just don’t listen (laughs), I give advice.
+Well, I’m always giving advice, people just don’t listen [laughs], I give advice.
 Whether they listen or not, I still give advice.
 Not only don’t they know the answers, they don’t even know the questions.
-You have to be able to ask the questions first and then you can come up with an answer.
+You have to be able to ask the questions first, and then you can come up with an answer.
 It’s all about issues and solving specific issues.
-But if you have no production experience, or any particular script experience, then I think you’re in trouble.
+But if you have no production experience or any particular script experience, then I think you’re in trouble.
 It took me a long time to learn my craft, it took a long time, and I’m still learning.
 This whole new thing of independent productions is totally new to me.
-I never had to do my own banking and deal with insurance companies, deal with crews and get them to work for less than they ever worked for before, this is all new.
+I never had to do my own banking and deal with insurance companies, deal with crews and get them to work for less than they ever worked for before.
+This is all new.

 You go out a totally new direction.
 Where do you get the energy?

-This is how you stay young, you know, otherwise I get old.
-I was in semi-retirement and I had gained forty pounds.
-One day I looked in the mirror and said: ‘I got to get back to work because this retirement is really an ugly thing to look at.’
-And also this script energized me, I believed so much in the story that I would not be deterred from getting it delayed.
+This is how you stay young, you know.
+Otherwise, I get old.
+I was in semi-retirement, and I had gained forty pounds.
+One day I looked in the mirror and said, ‘I got to get back to work because this retirement is really an ugly thing to look at.’
+And also, this script energized me.
+I believed so much in the story that I would not be deterred from getting it delayed.
 No way.

-Still it’s strange that after four US film versions of “A Dog of Flanders”, one Japanese film and a German miniseries, it’s still an unknown story in Belgium.
+Still it’s strange that after four U.S. film versions of “A Dog of Flanders,” one Japanese film, and a German miniseries, it’s still an unknown story in Belgium.

-I don’t understand why the Belgian people don’t know the story, it’s shocking to me that they don’t.
+I don’t understand why the Belgian people don’t know the story.
+It’s shocking to me that they don’t.
 This book is required reading in many countries on an elementary school level.
-Perhaps after this film they’ll start to read the book again.
-It’s a little book, and it’s something they should read to their children cause it’s a very spiritual story and it’s a story about survivalism, a story about overcoming odds, about realizing your dreams—maybe the Belgian people aren’t dreaming enough today, I don’t know (laughs).
-You know what the problem is, there’s too much emphases put on the world bank, on NATO, on oil, on other international things that are happening, perhaps they haven’t looked back at their own identity.
+Perhaps after this film, they’ll start to read the book again.
+It’s a little book, and it’s something they should read to their children cause it’s a very spiritual story.
+It’s a story about survivalism, a story about overcoming odds, about realizing your dreams—maybe the Belgian people aren’t dreaming enough today, I don’t know [laughs].
+You know what the problem is?
+There’s too much emphasis put on the world bank, on NATO, on oil, on other international things that are happening.
+Perhaps they haven’t looked back at their own identity.
 Maybe it’s all become too international.
 Also, young people today are a television generation, they begin with cartoons, and cartoons are action mini-shorts.
-The guy’s head gets cut off, it goes back on.
+The guy’s head gets cut off; it goes back on.
 His head explodes, it comes back.
 They have no reality, so they become desensitized to violence.
 Violence is so much a part of their upbringing, and if you got to supplement it and build it on the sensitivity, that only comes from written words, stories with moral basics.
 When I went to school as a youngster, as a lad, kindergarten, we were told stories about what does it take to be a better human being in society.